tcsvn/pyadlml/docs/user_guide/install.rst

 Installation
 ************

-The setup is pretty straight forward and easy.
+The setup is pretty straight forward.
 At the command line type

 ``pip install pyadlml``